 How to Pack

 We will provide you with a large dry bag.
-This bag is roughly the size of a kitchen trash bag and will need to hold your clothing, personal items, extra shoes, sleeping bag and inflatable sleeping pad.
+This bag is almost the size of a large bag and will need to hold your clothing, personal items, extra shoes, sleeping bag and inflatable sleeping pad.
 This dry bag seals all of your belongings inside from water and sand and will be strapped into the back of the gear raft each day.
 All of the tents are stored in separate tent bags.

 Since the large dry bags are inaccessible during the day, we will also provide you with a “Day Bag.”
 This can hold things you may need to use during the day: a camera, sunscreen, an extra layer, etc. The day bags will be clipped into whichever raft or inflatable kayak you are in.